Website Internationalization (i18n): The Ultimate Guide

 Although coding skills aren’t an absolute requirement, they are definitely recommended.
 Otherwise, we encourage you to have a learner’s mindset since it will help you push through some challenging steps.

-You may either build a sample website from scratch, use your existing website, or clone our GitHub repository and use it to follow the internationalization steps from this article.
+You may either build a sample website from scratch, use your existing website, or clone our GitHub repository.
+You can use it to follow the internationalization steps from this article.

 To clone our repository, run this command.